 Messages and variables can be logged in Query Monitor similarly to how you can call console.log

-in JavaScript to log data to the console.
+in JavaScript to log data from WordPress to the console.
 This can be used as a replacement for var_dump()

 .